MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-powerbi-reports-factbox.md

 You can change the width and height of the report by choosing **Custom** in the **Type** field.

-Similarly, if you want to have the background of the report blend into the background color of the Power BI Fact Box control, define a custom report background color of *E5E5E5*.
+Similarly, if you want to have the background of the report blend into the background colour of the Power BI Fact Box control, define a custom report background colour of *E5E5E5*.
 This is optional.

 ## <a name="reports-with-multiple-pages"></a>Reports with Multiple Pages
 With Power BI, you can create a single report with multiple pages.
 The visuals that you want to see in the [!INCLUDE[d365fin](includes/d365fin_md.md)] list pages must be on the first page of the report in Power BI.